erc7824/faucet-app/server/README.md

 ## Security Features

+- **Key Separation**: Uses separate owner and signer private keys for enhanced security
+- **Key Validation**: Enforces that owner and signer keys are different
 - **Address Validation**: Validates Ethereum address format
-- **Private Key Security**: Private key is only used for signing, never exposed
+- **Private Key Security**: Private keys are only used for signing, never exposed
 - **CORS Support**: Configurable CORS headers for web integration
 - **Request Signing**: All Clearnode requests are cryptographically signed
+- **Role-Based Access**: Owner key for authentication, signer key for transfers

 ## Building for Production